 The Azure dashboards are well-organized workspaces where you can keep all your favorite Azure services in one place on a single page.
-You can create your own dashboard based on your daily tasks, specific projects, etc. The azure dashboard helps you quickly access your services, Monitor the health of your applications and Azure services from one place.
+You can create your dashboard based on your daily tasks, specific projects, etc. The Azure dashboard helps you quickly access your services and monitor the health of your applications and Azure services from one place.
 No need to navigate here and there.
-Now, you got some idea on What is Azure Portal Dashboard.
+Now, you have some idea of What is Azure Portal Dashboard.

 Table of Contents